 The current application was refused by Hackney in January 2023.
 OPEN Dalston and many others made detailed objections - due to the scheme's overshadowing and overbearance.
 Unusually, the Mayor of Hackney also wrote an objection.

 The Inspector has found that the scheme proposed was "stark and overdominant" and "unneighbourly".
-He rejected the developers claim that the remaining sunlight was adequate because the open space would meet the BRE Guidelines minimum requirement that 50% of an open space should receive an annual average of at least 2 hours sunlight each day.
-The Inspector agreed with our representations that whether the retained sunlight was adequate depended upon the context, not a mathematical formula, and that an open space for children has a greater requirement for generous sunlight.
+He rejected the developers claim that the retained sunlight was adequate because it would exceed the BRE Guidelines minimum requirement that 50% of an open space should receive an annual average of at least 2 hours sunlight each day.
+The Inspector agreed with our representations that whether the retained sunlight was adequate depended upon the particular context, not a mathematical formula, and that an open space for children has a greater requirement for generous sunlight.
 The overall effect of the development, he said, would make " a gloomy and unattractive environment for users of the outdoor space "

 The developer implied that these considerations were now irrelevant because Hackney has recently deemed Colvestone Primary School redundant for educational purposes.
 The Inspector disagreed by finding that because of the building's Grade II heritage listing, and its designation in August 2021 as an Asset of Community Value (AVC), there remained the "significant possibility that the building and outdoor space will be retained in their current form."
 (We had successfully applied for it to be an ACV in 2021.
 Ed.)